Washington state lawmakers OK budget ahead of shutdown deadline

 The spending legislation was approved in the Senate 39-10 and in the House 70-23, according to the office of Senator Mike Padden, a Republican.

-(For specifics of the budget see: bit.ly/2taF0Li)
+For specifics of the budget see: bit.ly/2taF0Li

+Also on Friday, Alaska Governor Bill Walker signed into law a new $4.9 billion operating budget for fiscal year 2018, avoiding a similar shutdown of government offices and services, his office said.

+Lawmakers in Juneau agreed to pay down a $2.5 billion deficit entirely from savings, while also cutting spending on operations by $145 million from the previous fiscal year, Walker's office said.

 (Reporting by Eric M. Johnson in Seattle; Editing by Leslie Adler)